Click this Big Sur California campground signage photo to enlarge

-NOTE(10/03/12): Trails on the west side of Highway 1, including the McWay Falls Overlook trail, Partington Cove, and the environmental campsites, are open for public use and enjoyment.
-The picnic area is also open.
-All trails on the east side of Highway 1, are also back open except Ewoldson trail which will remain closed until further notice due to extremely hazardous trail conditions caused by the fire and winter mudslides.
+UPDATED INFO (11/18/17): Trails on the west side of Highway 1, including the McWay Falls Overlook Trail and Partington Cove Trail, are open for public day use; the picnic area is also open but the campsites are closed.
+Trails on the east side of Highway 1 remain closed.
+Ewoldsen, Canyon, Tanbark, Waters and the Tinhouse Fire Road Trails are closed until further notice due to extremely hazardous trail conditions caused by the fire and winter mudslides.
 Please carefuly observe closure signs.

 Description: Julia Pfeiffer Burns California State Park is a beautiful park and camping there is limited and primitive but beautiful, unique, has nice ocean views and in a very nice location among the granite boulders Cypress and Pines on the ocean bluff; there are only 2 environmental tent campsites for 1 to 8 people each with a picnic table with attached cupboard, a pedestal barbecue and a fire pit, water and restrooms are by the park entrance that are a short walk, reservations are a must.!
 There is no kiosk or ranger station at this state park registration takes place 11 or 12 miles up the highway at Big Sur Ranger Station or Pfeiffer Big Sur.
 When I checked campsite fees were $15.00 or $20.00 per night although many state park fees seem to be increasing.

 Location: The park is on the Pacific Coast Highway One 12 miles south of Pfeiffer Big Sur State Park, 4 miles north of Esalen Hot Springs.
 36° 9.53 - 121° 40.22